Nicholas Alexander of Wallachia

+Nicholas Alexander (Nicolae Alexandru c.
+1300 – 16th November 1364) was the second Voivode of Wallachia.
+His birthdate is uncertain, although according to popular theory he was born around the turn of the 14th century.
+He co-ruled the principality with his father Basarab from 1344 until his father's death in 1351 or 1352; he then ruled alone until his death in 1364.
+He is best known for facilitating the founding of the Metropolis of Ungro-Wallachia.

 Reign

 In the year 1359, he founded the Eastern Orthodox Metropolis of Ungro-Wallachia.

-After initially resisting pressures to become the Kingdom of Hungary's vassal, he yielded to King Louis I in 1354, and recognized the right of the Roman Catholic Church to establish missions in his principality, as well as the privilege of Saxon traders from Brașov to transit Wallachia without paying duties.
+After initially resisting pressures to become the Kingdom of Hungary's vassal, he yielded to King Louis I in 1354 due to threat posed by the Golden Horde, and recognized the right of the Roman Catholic Church to establish missions in his principality, as well as the privilege of Saxon traders from Brașov to transit Wallachia without paying duties.
 In 1355, Nicolae Alexandru and the King of Hungary reached an agreement in return for Severin.

+The Wallachian voivode renounced Hungarian suzerainty in 1359.

 Nicholas Alexander died in 16 November 1364 and he was buried in Câmpulung.
 His epitaph reads: